Etyre/Engineered-Efficacy-/Learning Methodology.md

 - Fix your errors
 - Feedback

 ####Focus

-I my juggling times are noticeably weaker when I'm distracted by other things on my mind, such as an essay that I'm writing in my head, or additions that I want to make to this document.
+My juggling times are noticeably weaker when I'm distracted by other things on my mind, such as an essay that I'm writing in my head, or additions that I want to make to this document.

+####Deliberate practice is about 50% sitting down with paper / thinky work / theoretical work

+* Describing your model of what's happening
+* Describing your model of the learning process
+* Delineating what's going wrong
+* brainstorming interventions to try

 ####First do it right, then do it smooth, then do it quiet, then do it fast